StetHD/tarifa-book/usage/wp8.md

 ### Configuration attributes

-The `wp8` configuration needs at least those 4 following attributes in the `tarifa.json` file:
+The `wp8` configuration needs at least the following 4 attributes in the `tarifa.json`
+file:

 ``` json
 {